 Some of us Won't Ever Forget May 1968 at Kham Duc

-which paralleled the Laotian border and had served as an avenue for insurgents
+paralleled the Laotian border and had served as an avenue for

-steeply rising terrain in all directions.
-The hills were
+rising terrain in all directions.
+The hills were densely

-densely forested with double and triple jungle canopy.
-It was obvious to those
+forested with double and triple jungle canopy.
+It was obvious to

 For years, the camp at Kham Duc had served as a base for intelligence gathering operations along the Ho Chi Minh Trail.
 By early May of 1968 allied intelligence sources realized that a large number of North Vietnamese were gathering in the mountains around the camp.

 " Gentlemen: In 1968, the Jake FACs of Tam

 Ky supported the 2nd ARVN Division in Quang Tin